campusdomar/PumukitImportBundle/Resources/doc/MigrationExecutionGuide.md

 If you have used ARCA, GoogleVideoSiteMap, iTunesU or YouTubeEDU channels in your PuMuKIT1.7 server, you can still use them in PuMuKIT2.1, except for GoogleVideoSiteMap.

-If you want to activate one of these publication for importing data, follow the steps at [Resources/doc/AllowPublicationChannelsGuide.md](https://gitlab.teltek.es/mrey/pumukitimportbundle/blob/master/Resources/doc/AllowPublicationChannelsGuide.md).
+If you want to activate one of these publication channels for importing data, follow the steps at [Resources/doc/AllowPublicationChannelsGuide.md](https://gitlab.teltek.es/mrey/pumukitimportbundle/blob/master/Resources/doc/AllowPublicationChannelsGuide.md).

 ## Exec command

 Go to root PuMuKIT2 folder and execute the import command, changing ROUTE by the route path where the XML files are (the PuMuKIT1.7 exported files).